Indian Wedding Obsession: Made In Heaven Revisit

 |Made in Heaven|

 The age of getting married is the biggest measure of a successful marriage- married in your early 20s – “awesome”; late 20s – “good”; but thirties-all the eyebrows raised!
+Surprisingly there is a report card for everything.

 In the series Made in Heaven, a father says how relieved he is because now finally his daughter is getting married and he has nothing more to worry about, that she would be now in safe hands.
 Why is handing her over to a suitable man more meaningful than growing her up to be financially independent herself?

-The way the whole idea of marriage has been kind of misrepresented these days.
+The whole idea of marriage has been kind of misrepresented these days.
 While it was a union of two people suitable for each other, today’s marriage has become like a mission that has to be completed with so and so age(obviously the age meter).

 Yes, marriage is important but it is not everything in a girl’s life.
 Sometimes, the biggest thing in her life would be that moment she made her parents really proud or achieved something that she worked hard for.